aaron-grau/curic/react/demos/jbuilder_demo/README.md

 view, show all parties, and include all of their guests.
 In the show view, include not only all guests, but all of the guests' gifts as well.

 **Bonus:** Change your guest index view to only show guests who are between 40 and 50 years old.
 Normally we would always do this kind of selection using Active Record, but this gives us an opportunity to practice using Ruby in Jbuilder.

 **Double Bonus:** In writing these views, you've generated some gnarly N+1 queries.
 Find them and defeat them. _Hint:_ play around with your API in development and watch your server logs.

 When you've finished with everything, call a TA over and have them check your work!

+[jbuilder-zip]: ../jbuilder_demo.zip?raw=true
 [formatter-link]: https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en
 [docs-link]: https://github.com/rails/jbuilder